 How do solar panels work on a house?

-How home solar power works depends on whether you’re grid-tied or off-grid.
+It depends on whether you’re grid-tied or off-grid.
 In both cases, rooftop panels convert sunlight to DC electricity.
 Grid-tied systems feed power through an inverter to your home’s breaker panel and sell excess back to the utility through net metering.
 Off-grid systems route power through a charge controller to a battery bank, then through an inverter to your loads — with no utility connection at all.

 How do you size a solar power system for emergencies?